erdii/enhancements/enhancements/E-0001-secret-handling.md

 - Users can provide existing secret references to a package.
 - Package maintainer don't have to hard-code secret names.
 - Package maintainers can sync referenced-secrets to namespaces created within a ClusterPackage.
-- TODO clarify: Package maintainers can reference the pull secret of the templated image? for trees of private images???
+- Package maintainers can reference the pull secret of the templated image in case the package deploys another package (which is probably a component in from the same package image).

 ### Non-Goals